‘RuPaul’s Drag Race’ star Willam Belli launches new makeup line Coverboy

 “I’m aware of the other drag artists with makeup lines, and I celebrate them,” Belli says.
 “The pie is big and there’s room for everybody.”

 Belli became a fan favorite on season four of Drag Race thanks to his deadpan sarcasm and unshakeable confidence—not to mention being the only contestant in Drag Race ever to be disqualified (he was receiving “conjugal visits” in his hotel room during filming, a flagrant violation of the show’s rules).
-Belli has parlayed that notoriety into a well-received book, a YouTube presence of satirical music videos, a popular web series that’s pulled in more than 200 million views, and a co-starring role in A Star Is Born, among a host of other acting gigs.
+Belli has parlayed that notoriety into a well-received book; a YouTube presence of satirical music videos and a popular web series that’s pulled in more than 200 million views; and a co-starring role in A Star Is Born, among a host of other acting gigs.

 And now makeup.